 - students will have a real and measurable impact on the community;

-- agency representatives participate in training sessions and assist in facilitating discussions related to the service experience;
+- agency representatives participate in training student volunteers and assist in facilitating discussions related to the service experience;

-- agency representatives are viewed as co-educators in a co-curricular experiential learning setting;
+- agency representatives are viewed as co-educators in an experiential learning setting;

 - OCE staff members assist agency representatives in providing superior training, supervision and evaluation of students.